nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ```
 ## # A tibble: 200 x 4
 ##       id date       code  text
 ##    <dbl> <date>     <chr> <chr>
-##  1   232 2016-09-08 HAU   Toronto's Medical Officer of Health has upgraded…
+##  1   232 2016-09-08 HAU   Toronto's Medical Officer of Health has upgraded the …
-##  2   231 2016-09-07 HAE   Toronto's Medical Officer of Health has continue…
+##  2   231 2016-09-07 HAE   Toronto's Medical Officer of Health has continued the…
-##  3   230 2016-09-06 HA    Toronto's Medical Officer of Health has issued a…
+##  3   230 2016-09-06 HA    Toronto's Medical Officer of Health has issued a Heat…
-##  4   228 2016-08-13 EHAE  Toronto's Medical Officer of Health has continue…
+##  4   228 2016-08-13 EHAE  Toronto's Medical Officer of Health has continued the…
-##  5   227 2016-08-12 EHAE  Toronto's Medical Officer of Health has continue…
+##  5   227 2016-08-12 EHAE  Toronto's Medical Officer of Health has continued the…
-##  6   226 2016-08-11 HAU   Toronto's Medical Officer of Health has upgraded…
+##  6   226 2016-08-11 HAU   Toronto's Medical Officer of Health has upgraded the …
-##  7   225 2016-08-10 HAE   Toronto's Medical Officer of Health has continue…
+##  7   225 2016-08-10 HAE   Toronto's Medical Officer of Health has continued the…
-##  8   224 2016-08-09 HA    Toronto's Medical Officer of Health has issued a…
+##  8   224 2016-08-09 HA    Toronto's Medical Officer of Health has issued a Heat…
-##  9   222 2016-08-05 HAE   Toronto's Medical Officer of Health has continue…
+##  9   222 2016-08-05 HAE   Toronto's Medical Officer of Health has continued the…
-## 10   221 2016-08-04 HA    Toronto's Medical Officer of Health has issued a…
+## 10   221 2016-08-04 HA    Toronto's Medical Officer of Health has issued a Heat…
 ## # … with 190 more rows
 ```